Yaël Cambus is counsel within the Energy Department and intervenes mainly in Public Law

 – Projects & Energy: Domestic (Band 2)

 – Energy (Tier 2)

 – Environment (Tier 1)

 – Public law (Tier 3)

-- Law Trophies 2020: gold trophee in the category Renewable Energy Law
+- Law Trophies 2020: Gold trophee in the category Renewable Energies Law